How the poor pay more for rice and sugar than you do.

 Owning vs Renting a home for the poor

-The rent in tier 1 and 2 cities are so high for a decent house that, a person would rather pay a home loan for twenty years than pay the monthly rent for the next 8-10 years.
+The rent in tier 1 and 2 cities is so high for a decent house that, a person would rather pay a home loan for twenty years than pay the monthly rent for the next 8-10 years.
 To top it up, landowners would charge an advance deposit of 3-4 months rent as security.

 People seem like they don’t fall under India’s demographics, since they clearly do not have to right to live with dignity!